-When $t\ll1/\Gamma$, Eq. (\ref{eq:quasibound}) predicts that the pseudomodes tend to form a quasi-bound state at long times $\Omega_0t\gg 1$ as a result of the cross-over, i.e. $\Gamma\ll\Gamma_+$.
-Although this occurs generally with respect to the coupling $\Omega_0$, the excitation is most efficiently ``trapped'' by the pseudomodes in the strong coupling limit since increasing $\Gamma_+$ (with the ratio $\Gamma/\Gamma_+$ fixed) also increases the rate at which population leaks to the Markovian reservoir.
-Overall, we find the validity of Eq. (\ref{eq:quasibound}) in describing the long time dynamics to only really be affected by the degree of separation between $\Gamma$ and $\Gamma_+$.
+Similar phases also exist in the pseudomode dynamics when the qubit undergoes a Markovian evolution.
+Notice here, however, that the cross-over is not as distinct since the fast terms do not decay on the same fixed time scale.
+Nevertheless, there is still a transition to slow exponential decay close to when the qubit has fully dissipated its energy. \\ When $t\ll1/\Gamma$, Eq. (\ref{eq:quasibound}) predicts that the pseudomodes tend to form a quasi-bound state at long times $\Omega_0t\gg 1$ as a result of the cross-over, i.e., $\Gamma\ll\Gamma_+$.
+Although this occurs generally with respect to the coupling $\Omega_0$, the excitation is most efficiently ``trapped'' by the pseudomodes in the strong-coupling limit since increasing $\Gamma_+$ (with the ratio $\Gamma/\Gamma_+$ fixed) also increases the rate at which population leaks to the Markovian reservoir.
+Overall, we find the validity of Eq. (\ref{eq:quasibound}) in describing the long-time dynamics to only really be affected by the degree of separation between $\Gamma$ and $\Gamma_+$.
 The trapping effect then appears to be a feature of the narrow-Lorentzian structure of $D(\omega)$ [Eq. (\ref{eq:SF})].
-Indeed, by taking the broad Lorentzian limit $\Gamma\approx\Gamma_+$ one recovers the usual single pseudomode dynamics from Ref. \cite{GarrawaySCR1997}, which does not display any of the trapping features seen here.

-The presence of a large pseudomode population well into the long time limit suggests that a significant proportion of the total correlations of $S+E$ develop between the qubit and memory region of the environment.
+Indeed, by taking the broad Lorentzian limit $\Gamma\approx\Gamma_+$ one recovers the usual single pseudomode dynamics from Ref. \cite{GarrawaySCR1997}, which does not display any of the trapping features seen here. \\ The presence of a large pseudomode population well into the long-time limit suggests that a significant proportion of the total correlations of $S+E$ develops between the qubit and memory region of the environment.
 Since we are working within the context of quantum Darwinism, it seems justified to ask if such correlations translate into redundant information.
-This is part of what we go onto consider in forthcoming sections.
+This is part of what we consider in forthcoming sections.